The Secrets of Atlantis: The Sacred Legacy: Gameplay

 The gameplay is similar the other Atlantis games.
 The player moves around in a first person view, similar to Myst or Ages.

 Story

 In 1937, Howard Brooks, a young aeronautical engineer, returns from a conference in Germany.

-On board the Hindenburg zeppelin taking him to New York, Howard is attacked by members of an occult sect.
+On board the zeppelin LZ 129 Hindenburg taking him to New York, Howard is attacked by members of an occult sect.

-When Howard wakes up in the Hindenburg he finds himself alone.
+When Howard wakes up in the Hindenburg, he finds himself alone.
 Eventually he meets a man claiming to have followed him for a long time, and that he and Howard are the last ones left on the zeppelin.

 He soon learns that these evildoers covet the mysterious secret of a forgotten civilization of which, it seems, he is the heir.
 Convinced that Howard has a key element of their research, they decide to set a trap for him.

 Caught up by his past, Howard sets out on an adventure that leads him, by turns, to several locations: Macao, an Indian palace, a temple in Mesopotamia and the Empire State Building in New York.